mjansson/rpmalloc/README.md

 Asserts are enabled if __ENABLE_ASSERTS__ is defined to 1 (default is 0, or disabled), either on compile command line or by setting the value in `rpmalloc.c`.

+Memory guards are enabled if __ENABLE_GUARDS__ is defined to 1 (default is 0, or disabled), either on compile command line or by setting the value in `rpmalloc.c`.

 # Quick overview
 The allocator is similar in spirit to tcmalloc from the [Google Performance Toolkit](https://github.com/gperftools/gperftools).
 It uses separate heaps for each thread and partitions memory blocks according to a preconfigured set of size classes, up to 2MiB.
 Larger blocks are mapped and unmapped directly.
 Allocations for different size classes will be served from different set of memory pages, each "span" of pages is dedicated to one size class.
 Spans of pages can flow between threads when the thread cache overflows and are released to a global cache, or when the thread ends.
 Unlike tcmalloc, single blocks do not flow between threads, only entire spans of pages.